-• Using PSpice, set up the circuit shown in Figure A-2.
+• Using PSpice, set up the circuit shown in figure A-2.
 Note that there are two voltage sources.
 V1 controls the base voltage and V2 provides voltage at the collector so that current can flow when the switch is closed.
-Make sure you use the Q2N2222 and not the 2N2222 transistor in your PSpice parts library.

-Figure A-2.
+Figure A-2

-- Run a DC sweep simulation. - O Set up a DC SWEEP for V1 from 0.2 to 9V (step = 0.005V). - o Place voltage markers at Vin, Vb, Vc and Ve. - The transistor Q1 is acting as a switch in the loop with resistor R2 and voltage V2.
+- Run a DC sweep simulation. - o Set up a DC SWEEP for V1 from 0.2 to 9 volts (step = 0.005V). - o Place voltage markers at Vin, Vb, Vc and Ve. - o The transistor Q1 is acting as a switch in the loop with resistor R2 and voltage V2.
 The voltage V1 and resistor R1 are used to turn the switch ON or OFF. - O The transistor switch will not work exactly like an ideal, simple switch.
 However, it can be a good approximation to such a switch and, more importantly, it will switch states based on an applied voltage rather than a mechanical act (like turning a switch on and off).
-Identify on the plot where the transistor is in the cutoff region (OFF) and in the saturation region (ON). - o Include this plot in your report. - Now we will consider this switch in a configuration that switches the voltage across a load. - o Add the resistor R3 as shown in Figure A-3 to your circuit. - The transistor switch, when open, allows the maximum voltage to occur across R3.
-When the switch is closed, the voltage across R3 goes to near zero. - o Run your simulation again and print your output.
-Include this plot in your report. - What is a typical voltage across R3 when the switch is OFF?
+Identify on the plot where the transistor is in the cutoff region (OFF) and in the saturation region (ON). - o Include this plot in your report. - Now we will consider this switch in a configuration that switches the voltage across a load. - o Add the resistor R3 as shown in figure A-3 to your circuit. - o The transistor switch, when open, allows the maximum voltage to occur across R3.
+When the switch is closed, the voltage across R3 goes near zero. - o Run your simulation again and print your output.
+Include this plot in your report. - O What is a typical voltage across R3 when the switch is OFF?
 What is a typical voltage across R3 when the switch is ON?
 From what you know about voltage dividers, do you think that these values make sense?

-Figure A-3.
+Figure A-3

-- Now we want to take a closer look at the range of V1 for which the transistor is in the active region and the switch is neither ON nor OFF. - o Remove the voltage markers from your circuit. - o Place current markers on the collector, emitter, and base leads of the transistor. - o Rerun your PROBE result but change the sweep for V1 to range from 0.2V to 0.9V. - Use traces to normalize all three currents by dividing them by the current at the base I(Q1:b) or IB(Q1).
-Also, negate the normalized emitter current so that all three traces are positive. - You should be able to identify a small range of voltages for which the normalized magnitude of the collector and emitter currents are approximately constant at around 170 times the base current.
+- Now we want to take a closer look at the range of V1 for which the transistor is in the active region and the switch is neither ON nor OFF. - o Remove the voltage markers from your circuit. - o Place current markers on the collector, emitter, and base leads of the transistor. - o Rerun your PROBE result but change the sweep for V1 to range from 0.2V to 0.9V. - O Use traces to normalize all three currents by dividing them by the current at the base (IB(Q1)).
+Also, negate the normalized emitter current so that all three traces are positive. - O You should be able to identify a small range of voltages for which the normalized magnitude of the collector and emitter currents are approximately constant at around 170 times the base current.
 Use the cursors to find this range.
 Indicate the range on your plot. - o Print out the plot and include it with your report. - O This is the active region for which the transistor circuit acts like a very good amplifier.
 Here it has a current gain of much more than 100.
 The gain is not a simple constant, nor is it as large as we can obtain with an op-amp.

-By looking at the operation of a simple transistor circuit, we have seen that there 3 ranges of input voltages for which it looks like: 1) a switch that is OFF, 2) an amplifier, and 3) a switch that is ON.
+By looking at the operation of a simple transistor circuit, we have seen that there is a set of input voltages for which it looks like a switch that is OFF, an amplifier, and a switch that is ON.